Malcohol/mzm-designer/README.md

 All software is licensed under the GNU General Public License version 3.

+## Important disclaimer

+Prior to pushing this to gitHub, I did only minor testing of mzm-designer.
+Other than that, I had neither built nor run this program in about 10 years.
+Since it was primarily an internal project, there may be bugs and pitfalls I do not remember.

 ## Included projects

 mzmslv - a library which offers some standard search algorithms (e.g.